Is the EVduty charging station compatible with my vehicle

-However, level 2 charging time (240V) depends on several factors: the vehicle's on-board charger power, battery size, and charge level at the beginning of the charging session.
-The charging power of the on-board charger is expressed in kW.
-An on-board charger of 6.6 kW will draw 6.6 kWh in one hour, 12.12 kWh in 2 hours... etc. Until battery is full.
+However, level 2 charging time (240V) depends on several factors: capacity of the vehicle's on-board charger, battery size, and charge level at the beginning of the charging session.
+The charging capacity of the on-board charger, expressed in kWh, indicates the number of kW per hour of charging.
+Thus an on-board charger of 6.6 kWh will draw 6.6 kW in one hour, 12.12 kW in 2 hours... etc. Until battery is full.

 Limited electrical box